Breast Reconstruction Breast Reconstruction

 The procedure is performed under general anaesthetic.

-The procedure will vary, depending on whether you choose Implant-based reconstruction or Autologous tissue-based breast reconstruction, also known as flap reconstruction.
+The surgical approach varies depending on whether you choose an implant-based reconstruction or an autologous tissue-based (flap) reconstruction.

-Implant-based reconstruction involves placing a saline or silicone implant in front of, or partly behind, the chest muscle to create a new breast mound.
+A saline or silicone implant is placed either in front of, or partly behind, the chest muscle to create a new breast mound.

 HR Plastic Surgery - Breast Reconstruction Good Candidate small